-- c.
-Exposed live wires near a leaking tap - d.
-Bottles of chemicals with no labels attached - 21.
-Electric shock occurs when electric current flows through the body because: - a.
+- 20. Electric shock occurs when electric current flows through the body because: - a.
 The human body is a conductor of electricity - b.
 A fatal shock occurs - c.
 There is no earth leakage device - d.
-None of the above. - 22.
+None of the above. - 21.
 The most common electrical risk and cause of injury is: - a.
 Electrical shocks causing injury of death - b.
 Burns from arching, explosion or fire - c.
 Falls from ladders, scaffolds or elevated work platforms as a direct consequence of an electric shock - d.
-All of the above - 23.
+All of the above - 22.
 What is the information sheet that provides information about a hazardous substance called? - a.
 Work sheet - b.
 Hazardous substance register - c.
 Manifest register - d.
-Safety data sheet - 24.
+Safety data sheet - 23.
 What statement about hazardous substances is correct? - a.
 Hazardous substances are things in the form of a liquid, solid or gas that may cause harm - b.
 Many hazardous substances in the workplace are also dangerous goods - c.
 Dangerous goods are potentially harmful to people or the environment if they are not handled, stored and transported correctly - d.
-All of the above - 25.
+All of the above - 24.
 What statement about a hazardous substance register is correct? - a.
 A hazardous substance register is a list of all hazardous substances used in the workplace - b.
 A hazardous substance register contains the SDS for each hazardous substance - c.
 Your employer must keep a current register of each hazardous substance and make it available in the workplace - d.
-All of the above - 26.
+All of the above - 25.
 Who is responsible for mechanical equipment safety? - a.
 The employer - b.
 The worker - c.
-The union d.
-Both a) and b)
+The union - d.
+Both (a) and (b)

-- 27. Only tasks that involve lifting heavy objects are considered hazardous manual tasks.
+- 26. Only tasks that involve lifting heavy objects are considered hazardous manual tasks.

 - a.
 True

 - b.
 False